Campsite Crags

 Kasama no Pinkie - Kasama's Pinkie 5.10c*** 13m

 A short route with good moves up the disappearing crack on the left of the buttress.
 Could do with being longer.
-Take a set of Friends for the crack.
+Take a set of cams for the crack.

 Climb the tasty jam crack steeply at first to a mantel onto the slab.
 Where the crack ends, clip the bolt, kiss it goodbye and scrape up the slab to a lower-off.
-A tough variation swings out right on a half-dike low down to climb more of the crunchy slab.
+The scruffy bolt line to the right is an unclaimed 5.11a.

 The next routes climb the slab left of the gully.
 The slab gets dirty due to the tree cover, but never drastically so.

-Sanka Monogatari - Mountain Hut Story 5.10d** 23m
+Sanka Monogatari - Story of the Sanka People 5.10d** 23m

 Interesting moves up the shallow corner low down and a bold finish.

 Climb the shallow corner on the right of the slab past bolts and ancient pegs till it is possible to pull left onto the slab (crux).
 Climb up to a flake (wobbly Friends), then pull out left and go direct up the (once) cleaned line to a lower-off.
-The newly added direct finish up the arete is cleaner, but not as much fun.
+The newly added direct finish up the arete is cleaner and slightly easier, but not as much fun.
 It is also possible to drift left to the lower-off on Nadeshi.

 Nadeshi 5.11a*** 19m